google/magika/README.md

 # Magika

-Magika is a new content type detection tool based on deep learning.
-Under the hood, Magika employs a custom, highly optimized deep-learning model that only weighs about 1MB, and enables precise file identification within milliseconds, even when running on a single CPU.
+Magika is a novel AI powered file type detection tool that rely on the recent advance of deep learning to provide accurate detection.
+Under the hood, Magika employs a custom, highly optimized Keras model that only weighs about 1MB, and enables precise file identification within milliseconds, even when running on a single CPU.

 In an evaluation with over 1M files and over 100 content types (covering both binary and textual file formats), Magika achieves 99%+ precision and recall.
-Internally, Magika is used at scale to help improve Google users’ safety by routing Gmail, Drive, and Safe Browsing files to the proper security and content policy scanners.
+Magika is used at scale to help improve Google users’ safety by routing Gmail, Drive, and Safe Browsing files to the proper security and content policy scanners.

-See the accompanying [announcment post on Google'S OSS blog](https://opensource.googleblog.com/2024/02/magika-ai-powered-fast-and-efficient-file-type-identification.html) for more context.

-Try Magika today with our [web demo](https://google.github.io/magika/), which runs locally in your browser!
+You can try Magika without anything by using our [web demo](https://google.github.io/magika/), which runs locally in your browser!

+Here is an example of what Magika command line output look like:
 <p align="center">
     <img src="./assets/magika-screenshot.png" width="600">
 </p>

+For more context you can read our initial [announcment post on Google'S OSS blog](https://opensource.googleblog.com/2024/02/magika-ai-powered-fast-and-efficient-file-type-identification.html)

 ## Highlights